espertus/jacquard-examples/README.md

 #### Zip file

-To create a zip file, run `make_autograder.sh` from the command line.
+To create a zip file, run `./make_autograder.sh` from the command line.

+To configure the autograder on Gradescope:
+1. Click on "Configure Autograder" in the left sidebar.
+2. Select "Zip file upload".
+3. Click on "Replace Autograder (.zip)".
+4. Select:
+   * Base Image OS: Ubuntu
+   * Base Image Version: 22.04
+   * Base Image Variant: JDK 17
+5. Click on "Update Autograder".
+(You may have to wait up to a minute for anything to happen.
+The button will go gray when the build begins.)
+6. Wait for the "Built as of" time to be updated.

+![screenshot showing Zip file upload of autograder.zip with Ubuntu 22.04 and JDK 17 selected](images/configure-autograder.png)

 #### Docker